pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice_v3/docs/HTML.md

-## PcBackofficeApp
+## Backoffice HTML code convention

 In our HTML templates, **we have forbidden** the usage of the `id` attributes.

 In general, we will always prefer a css class name.
-CSS class names have their own standard, read [./CSS.md](CSS.md) for all details.
+CSS class names have their own standard that can be read on [CSS.md](CSS.md).

 There are some case where you must set an `id` attributes, those are exceptions, and we must generate the id using:

 ```html
 {% set some_id = random_hash() %}
 ```

+In some very rare case, you might be certain to have non-conflicting id, such as a table of entity.

+In this case, it is fine to use the id, as long as you prefix it with a unique identifier that would not clash with id of another table entities.

+Keep in mind: It is better to avoid using `id` attributes when it's possible.

 ## Required by forms